Alovchin91/vorbis-winrt/README.md

 ## Sample usage

 **vorbis-winrt**'s API is similar to original [Vorbisfile API](http://xiph.org/vorbis/doc/vorbisfile/index.html), except that it's object-oriented.
-The main class that you will use to decode an Ogg Vorbis file stream is `libvorbisfile.WindowsRuntime.OggVorbisFile` class.
+The main class that you will use to decode an Ogg Vorbis file stream is `Vorbisfile.WindowsRuntime.OggVorbisFile` class.
 Instantiate the class and then call `OggVorbisFile.Open` to initialize the stream decoder.
 To get samples from the decoder, simply use `OggVorbisFile.Read` method.

 **Coming soon**: Example solution containing sample Windows Phone 8.1 background audio project that uses Ogg Vorbis for Windows Runtime.